developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/zmc/index.md

 ### Transaction Result Intent Extra Value

-Allows an EMM to request that OemConfig attach a String Extra, whose Extra Value is specified, to the Transaction Result Intent when it has finished processing of the transaction.
+Allows an EMM to request that OEMConfig attach a String Extra, whose Extra Value is specified, to the Transaction Result Intent when it has finished processing of the transaction.

 Specifying a String Extra is optional when sending a Transaction Result Intent, although it might be useful to do so since it can help ensure that the receiver of the intent can differentiate it from other intents that it might receive.